phreeza/manuscript_axon_potentials/doc/manuscript.md

 Introduction
 ==============
-The study of extracellular field potentials (EFPs) is relevant for the interpretation of data collected with measurement methods which rely on the extracellular field potential [@Brette2012Handbook].
-Extracellular fields are also at the base of many noninvasive measurement methods [@Nunez2006Electric], where the underlying mechanisms of far-field generation are often poorly understood [@Rattay2014Peak].
+Extracellular field potentials (EFPs) are at the heart of many experimental methods used to examine the inner workings of the brain.
+This includes invasive (Local Field Potentials, Current Source Density, Multiunit Activity) as well as noninvasive (EEG, ECoG, ABR) methods [@Brette2012Handbook;
+@Nunez2006Electric].
+The origins of these EFPs, especially in cases in which the activity is not clearly attributable to a single cell, is often a matter of debate.

 EFPs in the brain were long thought to be primarily synaptic in origin [@Buzsaki2012Origin].
-As a consequence, many modeling studies focus on the extracellular fields induced by currents on the dendrites and soma of the postsynaptic neuron [@Gold2006Origin;@Holt1999Electrical;
+As a consequence, many modeling studies focus on the extracellular fields induced by synaptic currents on the dendrites and soma of the postsynaptic neuron [@Gold2006Origin; @Holt1999Electrical;
-@Einevoll2013Modelling;@Linden2011Modeling;@Linden2010Intrinsic].
+@Einevoll2013Modelling; @Linden2011Modeling; @Linden2010Intrinsic].
 However, a
-number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play a role in generating EFPs [@Reimann2013Biophysically;@Anastassiou2015Cell;@Schomburg2012Spiking].
+number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically; @Anastassiou2015Cell; @Schomburg2012Spiking].

 The aim of this study is to understand how the EFP of axons is influenced by the axons anatomical structure.
-In particular, we explain how typical projection patterns in which an axon bundle widens and then terminates in its projection area affect the EFP.
-Such axon bundles, sometimes called nerves or facicles, exist throughout the peripheral and central nervous system [@kandel2000principles;@Hentschel1999Models;@Nornes1972Temporal;@Goodman1984Cell].
+In particular, we aim to explain how typical projection patterns in which an axon bundle widens and then terminates in its projection area affect the EFP.
+Such axon bundles, sometimes called nerves or facicles, exist throughout the peripheral and central nervous system of most animals [@kandel2000principles; @Hentschel1999Models; @Nornes1972Temporal;
-The white matter of the brain can be viewed as an agglomeration of such bundles [@Schuz2002Human].
+@Goodman1984Cell].
+The white matter of the mamalian brain can be viewed as an agglomeration of such bundles [@Schuz2002Human].

-It has been shown [@Kuokkanen2010Origin;@Linden2011Modeling;@Denker2011Local] that with sufficient spatial and temporal organization extracellular fields of axonal and synaptic sources can reach strengths on the order of several mV.
+It has been shown [@Kuokkanen2010Origin; @Linden2011Modeling; @Denker2011Local]
+that with sufficient spatial organization and temporal synchronicity, extracellular fields of axonal and synaptic sources can reach strengths on the order of several mV.
 Here we extend this finding to include more general axon bundles, including those receiving input with less temporal precision.

 We characterize three principal effects of axon bundle structure on the EFP.
-These effects are elaborations of the properties described in past [@Gydikov1986Influence;@Gydikov1986Extracellular;@Plonsey1977Action] for peripheral nerves.
+These effects are elaborations of the properties described in the past [@Gydikov1986Influence; @Gydikov1986Extracellular; @Plonsey1977Action] for peripheral nerves.
 We find that the low-frequency components of the EFP are governed by the local density of bifurcations and terminations.
 The high-frequency components are governed by the local fiber density.
 Furthermore